APTEKA

 life.
 I must confess,

+up the conversation.
 I would have found out she was

 right upon our return to the US as I played the camcorder video on out